abhijit-c/LatinTranslations/Georgics/src/book4.md

 |                                    *est specus ingens*
 | *exesi latere in montis, quo plurima vento*
 | *cogitur inque sinus scindit sese unda reductos,* 420

-There is a vast cavern, hollowed in a mountain’s side, whither many a wave is driven by the wind, then separates into receding inlets – at times a haven most sure for storm-caught mariners.

-# Page 58

 | *deprensis olim statio tutissima nautis;*
 | *intus se vasti Proteus tegit obice saxi.*

-Within, Proteus shelters himself with the barrier of a huge rock.
+- *exesi* fitting onto *montis* which is genitive as it's 3rd declension.
+- Even Huxley admits that this is a difficult verse starting from *quo*...
+- *cogitur* from *cogo, cogere, coegi, coactus* is 3rd singular present passive indicative, meaning to compel.
+- *plurima* modifying *unda* as the subject of *cogitur*, *plurima* meaning "at it's greatest extent".
+- *scindit* from *sciondo, scindere, scidi, scissus* is 3rd singular present active indicative, meaning to split.
+- *sinus* is 4th declension, I think it's accusative plural fitting with *reductos* inside the *in*.
+- *tegit* from *tego, tegere, texi, tectus* is 3rd singular present active indicative, meaning to cover/protect.

+      There is a vast cavern in the side of a having been hollowed mountain, where many a wave is compelled by the wind and splits itself into restored creeks, formerly a safe outpost for having been caught sailors; within Proteus protects himself with a barrier of huge rock.

 | *hic iuvenem in latebris aversum a lumine Nympha*
 | *conlocat, ipsa procul nebulis obscura resistit.*

+- *conlocat* from *conloco, conlocare* is 3rd singular present active indicative, meaning to post.
+- *obscura* in apposition with *ipsa*.
+- *resistit* from *resisto, resistere, restiti* is 3rd singular present active indicative, meaning to resist.

-Here the Nymph stations the youth in ambush, away from the light; she herself, veiled in mist, stands aloof.
+      Here the Nymph posts the youth having been diverted from the light in the hiding place, she herself, obscured by clouds, stands some way off.

 | *iam rapidus torrens sitientis Sirius Indos* 425
 | *ardebat caelo, et medium sol igneus orbem*